cadet/CADET-Core/doc/interface/solver.rst

 ``USER_SOLUTION_TIMES``

-   Vector with timepoints at which the solution is evaluated
+   Vector with timepoints at which the solution is evaluated.
+   Optional: if not specified, the solution is written for every time integration step, which may be many, leading to large output files.

    **Unit:** :math:`\mathrm{s}`